project-hadron/discovery-transition-ds/README.rst

 .. section-numbering::

-.. raw:: html

-   <p>Full documentation can be found at
-   <a href="https://discovery-transition-ds.readthedocs.io/en/latest/" target="_blank">ReadTheDocs</a>

 Filling the Gap - Project Hadron
 ================================
 Project Hadron has been built to bridge the gap between data scientists and data engineers.
 More specifically between